BLOG

 The Physics of Strategic Erosion

 In the absence of a strong governance force, all organizations trend toward entropy.
 This is a structural law of business physics.
-Strategic erosion occurs when the gap between what we said we would do and what we are actually doing widens unnoticed.
+Strategic erosion occurs when the gap between what organizations said organizations would do and what companies are actually doing widens unnoticed.

 None of these micro-decisions feels like a betrayal of strategy.
 They feel like work.
 But cumulatively, they steer the ship ten degrees off course.
 Over a quarter, that ten-degree variance means missing the revenue target by a mile.